2003

 In a related vein, Heidegger asserts that our primordial, pre-reflective experience is simply engaged-in-the-world, rather than the perception of our selves as separate percipients.
 But why should we exalt the pre-reflective?
 Surely, philosophy is more concerned with man’s most sophisticated thoughts than with his least; more concerned with the thoughts of philosophers (though hopefully philosophers exercising common sense) than the thoughts of peasants; with the thoughts of men rather than the thoughts, or the experience, of mice.
 And Heidegger seems rather inconsistent here.
 On one hand, he praises pre-reflective existence.
 On the other hand, he reverses the preference, depreciating pre-reflective experience, by talking of speech versus idle chatter, thinking versus mere calculation, and characterizing the primordial condition as fallenness.

-Finally, Heidegger rejects the traditional conception of knowledge of propositions and, according to Dasein, talks of our experience as involving tasks, so that it’s more appropriate to speak of knowing how, rather than knowing that . . .
+Finally, Heidegger rejects the traditional conception of knowledge of propositions and, according to Dasein, talks of our experience as involving tasks, so that it’s more appropriate to speak of knowing how, than of knowing that . . .
 What, then, is our task when we do philosophy? . . ..

 ● 6-11-2003: Some writers may use a cryptic or jargonistic writing style to disguise the shallowness of their ideas.